VLucet/bn-flood-truro/data/README.md

 **format**: Excel .xlsx file

-The file contains the Conditional Probability Tables resulting from the data collection and expert consultation process.
+The file contains the Conditional Probability Tables used in the analysis file [`1_analyse_BN_truro.Rmd`](https://github.com/VLucet/bn-flood-truro/blob/main/scripts/1_analyse_BN_truro.Rmd).
+These results from a  data collection and expert consultation process.
+Experts were surveyed for variables relevant to Flood Risk, along with possible states for these variables.
+Then they were prompted to generate prior probabilities for each of those states, and the resulting probabilities were refined during repeat consultations.
 The data is in the form of a multi-sheet excel file.
 Each sheet contains a single CPT.

 There are 5 sheets for the root nodes of the Bayesian Network.
 The rows corresponds to the possible states of the nodes (limited to 2 per node, for example, "Expansion" and "Return_to_Marshland"), and the single column ("Probability") holds the prior probability associated with that state.
 The sheets are: